-The Incubator is located on one of New York’s most iconic landscapes, an 856-acre parcel acquired by OSI in 2011 on the eastern escarpment of the Shawangunk Ridge outside of New Paltz.
-This property includes 534 acres that has since been purchased by Mohonk Preserve, alongside two historic farms located on approximately 330 acres of the historic and scenic tract, which will be used as the site of the Incubator.
+The Incubator is located on one of New York’s most iconic landscapes, a large parcel on the eastern escarpment of the Shawangunk Ridge outside of New Paltz.
+This historic and scenic tract was conserved by by OSI in 2011, and subsequently purchased by Mohonk Preserve, including approximately 300 acres used as the site of the Incubator.

 AppleSeed Permaculture Agro-ecological Site Assessment

 Glynwood contracted AppleSeed Permaculture (“AppleSeed”) to complete an agro-ecological site assessment for the purpose of informing our land use management strategies at the Incubator site.
 The site assessment includes detailed information and relevant maps related to the physical characteristics and environment of the Incubator site.
 AppleSeed provided additional information about the property in their report on the historical and cultural context of the property.
 This report gives an overview of the historical and cultural context of the Incubator site including indigenous peoples and land uses, European settlement and agriculture, and the ecological and economic history.